The Silver Dollar Fish is a popular freshwater aquarium fish.

 Their fins are a triangle shape, but they also have forked caudal fins.
 Their heads are also somewhat triangular shaped and they have relatively lumpy bodies.
 If you pay close attention, they look like piranhas.
 This makes sense since they are from the same family.

-Silver Dollar Fish can grow up to 6 inches.
+Silver Dollar Fish can grow up to 6 inches long.

 Types of Silver Dollar Fish